FocusGuardAI/focusguardai.github.com/README.md

                         <i class="fas fa-chevron-down"></i>
                     </div>
                     <div class="faq-answer">
                         Yes, we take privacy seriously.
 All your focus data is stored locally on your device and is never shared with third parties without your explicit permission.
+For more details, see our <a href="#privacy-policy" style="color: var(--accent);">Privacy Policy</a>.
                     </div>
                 </div>
                 <div class="glass-panel faq-item">